-Is Singapore sage?
+Is Singapore safe?
 Things to know before you go

 While Singapore is very modern, non-locals would be wise to prepare in advance for potential health concerns, along with making themselves aware of local laws.